FortySevenEffects/serde/README.md

 ## Sending / Receiving strings

-Because strings are of arbitrary, run-time known length, you will have to send a `char` buffer of fixed length, capable of containing the largest string you need (size it well, as all messages will be this big), plus one byte for [null-termination](https://en.wikipedia.org/wiki/Null-terminated_string).
+Because strings are of an arbitrary, runtime-defined length, you will have to send a `char` buffer of a fixed length, capable of containing the largest string you need (size it appropriately, as all messages will be this big), plus one byte for [null-termination](https://en.wikipedia.org/wiki/Null-terminated_string).

 To send a string: